patrickbwarren/python3-survex-analyzer/README.md

 * Intercept `case preserve|toupper|tolower` and interpret accordingly.

 If there are issues parsing survex files with these scripts, please let me know!
-Also, feel free to request additional features.
+Also, feel free to request/suggest additional features.

 ### Copying